Epic of Gilgamesh Text #

 Humbaba #

-Visiting the Cedars of Lebanon, where they kill the Guardian of the Cedar Forest, the great demon, Humbaba the Terrible before cutting down the trees.
+Visiting the Cedars of Lebanon, where they kill the Guardian of the Cedar Forest, the great demon, Humbaba the Terrible before cutting down some trees.
 The cedar was rafted down the river to build large gates for Gilgamesh’s city of Ur.

 Humbaba